stomp/stomp-spec/src/stomp-specification-1.1.md

 If the sever cannot successfully create the subscription, for any reason, the server MUST send the client an `ERROR` frame and disconnect the client.

+STOMP servers may optionally support additional headers which allows you to further customize the delivery semantics of the subscriptions.
+Consult your server's documentation for details.

 #### SUBSCRIBE id Header

-You MUST specify an `id` header to uniquely identify the subscription within the stomp connection session.
+You MUST specify an `id` header to uniquely identify the subscription within the STOMP connection session.
 Since a single connection can have multiple open subscriptions with a broker, the `id` header allows the client and broker to relate subsequent `ACK` and `UNSUBSCRIBE` frames to the original subscription.